NguyenT01/Shopping/README.md

     "password": "your_password"
 }
 ```
-- Note that, you can use any both *username* and *password* you like.
+- Note that, you can use any *username* and *password* of your choice.
 In this project, it only checks if the username and password are not empty or null.

 Then, click **Send** button to get JWT key.